Installing a plugin is the first step every beginner needs to know after installing WordPress.

 In this sort of situation, your best solution is to install the plugin manually using the FTP.
 This method is not user friendly for beginners.

-To begin uploading the plugin files, you need to connect your host through FTP manager.
-You can access the hosting server’s file manager by providing the username and password into the FTP manager.
+To begin uploading the plugin files, you need to connect your host through the FTP manager.
+You can access the hosting server’s file manager by providing the username and password to the FTP manager.

 Now, open the FTP client on your computer and connect to your website using the username and password provided by your website host.
 Once you are connected, you need to go to the /wp-content/plugins directory on your website to upload the plugin folder which you want to install into the web host plugins folder.

 Select a plugin folder which you want to install in the website.
 Right click on the folder and hit Upload to upload the plugin into the plugins directory of the web host.

 After it is completely uploaded, you will see your plugin successfully installed on your website from WordPress admin area.